gunnarthorsteins/sICEmicity/README.md

 # sICEmicity

-Scrapes, cleans and converts seismicity data from The Icelandic Meteorological Office for analytics
+Scrapes, parses, converts coordinates, and saves to database seismicity data from The Icelandic MET for analytics